- 12 minutes to read

 Function - Failed Executions

-The 'Function - Failed Executions' Category provides one Resource for each Function found as the Resource name.
+The 'Function - Failed Executions' Category creates a Resource for each Azure Function with failed runs.

 Function - Failed Functions Category

-Example from a Monitor View with a list of 'Function - Failed Executions' Resources.
+Example: Monitor View showing a list of 'Function - Failed Executions' Resources.

 Remote Actions - Failed Executions